 - Burn conditions

-In spite of the addictive qualities of all of the drugs on the narcotics list, their use in treatment settings has grown considerably.
-Part of the reason for this has to do with state laws that require patients receive pain treatment whenever necessary.
-While the pain relieving effects do serve a genuine purpose, the effects of these drugs on a person’s brain chemistry can cause long-term and permanent damage when taken for long periods of time.
+While the pain-relieving effects of narcotics serve a genuine purpose, the effects of these drugs on a person’s brain chemistry can cause serious damage when taken for long periods of time.

 Short-Acting Narcotics

-Among the different varieties of drugs on the narcotics list, short-acting narcotics are prescribed to treat conditions involving temporary pain symptoms.
-These drugs should only be taken every two to four hours in cases where sporadic or short-term pain symptoms appear.
-Short-term narcotics may also be prescribed to treat what’s known as “break through” pain.
-Break through pain medications are typically prescribed along with long-term narcotic meds as a treatment for intermittent pain that appears in-between a person’s scheduled long-term doses.
+Among the different varieties of drugs on the narcotics list, short-acting narcotics are prescribed to treat conditions involving acute pain symptoms.
+Short-acting narcotics may also be prescribed to treat what’s known as “breakthrough” pain.

 Some short-acting narcotics contain a single active ingredient that’s opium based.
 The narcotics list for short-acting medications with a single ingredient includes:

-Short-acting narcotics containing two active ingredients pair up a narcotic agent with aspirin or acetaminophen.
-The narcotics list for short-term medications with two ingredients includes:
+Short-acting narcotics containing two active ingredients pair a narcotic agent with ibuprofen, aspirin or acetaminophen.
+The narcotics list for short-acting medications with two ingredients includes:

-When compared with long-acting narcotics, the short-term effects created by these drugs increase the likelihood of addiction when taken for long time periods.
+When compared with long-acting narcotics, the short-term effects created by these drugs increase the likelihood of addiction, especially when taken for long periods.

 Long-Acting Narcotics

 Long-acting narcotics are used in the treatment of chronic conditions, such as cancer or to relieve pain symptoms experienced after surgeries that require a long recovery time.
-They should only be taken once or twice a day as prescribed.
+They should only be taken as prescribed.
 Drugs on the long-acting narcotics list fall into separate categories based on their active ingredients.
 The four most common active ingredients are:

 the Take-Away